[MENU]

 Website: Southern Association of Colleges and Schools Commission on Colleges

-Student Complaint Process SARA
+Student Complaint Process SARA-NC

-Contact information for the SARA North Carolina Director that handles student complaints
+Contact information for the SARA North Carolina Director that handles student complaints:

 Terrence R. Scarborough, M.P.A.